CBIIT/nci-hitif/framework-nucleus-segmentation/README.md

 ### This repo:
 Different parts of the pipeline are shared as a reference implementation in this github.
-The inference and visualization directories can run on typical laptop.
+The inference, visualization, and Supervisely directories can run on typical laptop.

 Here is the description of the repo:

-* [Supervisely Wrapper](./supervisely-wrapper): contains the code required for exporting/importing preminelary annotation and ground truth from supervisely
+* [Supervisely Wrapper](./supervisely-wrapper): contains the code required for exporting/importing preminelary annotation and ground truth from supervisely.

+* [mrcnn](./mrcnn): containes a forked version of Matterport with addition of the models we used for training, and the postprocessing done for inference.
+The inference part is demonstrated in the [inference](./inference) directory.